realmbgl/kudo-tutorial/README.md

 ## install and operate kudo frameworks

-Install and operate you first kudo framework using [kafka](https://kudo.dev/docs/examples/apache-kafka/) as the sample.s
+Install and operate you first kudo framework using [kafka](https://kudo.dev/docs/examples/apache-kafka/) as the sample.

 ## develop kudo frameworks